 The move to real-time data uses means that business rules should be flexible, and changed when needed to reflect lessons learned day-by-day.

 The volume of real-time data collected in a single day can run to petabytes and high powered analytical tools are needed to unlock the value.

 Stream processing is the key.
 It continuously acts on the flow of data, picks up the patterns and events described in the business rules and sends alerts and actions to connected applications.

 A simple example would be finding that a passenger who has previously complained about seat reallocation is now about to be moved again, in which case an instruction would be sent immediately to the cabin management application to stop the move.

 Some tools let you pause, rewind and replay data feeds in much the same way as a TV.
-And output can be harnessed to machine learning tools for continuous improvement.
+And the output can be harnessed to machine learning tools for continuous improvement.

 The analytical output is meaningless unless the right message is delivered quickly to the correct person.
-Applications used by staff and passengers might need changes to the user interface to prioritise real-time events and messages, and to improve their real-time performance.
+Applications used by staff and passengers might need changes to the user interface to prioritize real-time events and messages, and to improve their real-time performance.

 Don’t be tempted to swamp staff or passengers with interesting but not important information.
 Focus on how the customer experience can be improved now.
 Immediacy is the prize.

 Adopting real-time data will, as for any new technology implementation, require careful planning and well-managed execution.
 But the outcomes are achievable and the benefits real: